 Generic Fluoxetine

 Generic fluoxetine is available in capsule, tablet, and liquid form.
-Prozac Weekly (a long-acting version of fluoxetine) is still protected by a patent and is not yet available in a generic form.
+Prozac Weekly (a long-acting version of fluoxetine) is now available in a generic form as well.
 Generic fluoxetine products, which are manufactured by more than 10 different drug companies, currently come in a variety of strengths.

 Fluoxetine hydrochloride (Prozac®) is a medication that has been licensed to treat a number of conditions, including: